Skip to content

 Updating Mouse Drivers

 Does updating mouse drivers affect scroll speed?
 Yes, it can.
 Outdated drivers may cause erratic scrolling.
-Visit the official Microsoft mouse driver download page to ensure you have the latest software installed for your HID-compliant mouse.
+Visit the official Microsoft mouse driver download page to ensure you have the latest software installed for your HID-compliant mouse (this is a standard that most mice follow).

 Frequently Asked Questions